ezehurt/eh-anagram-challenge/README.md

 # eh-anagram-challenge
-node.js application for zurich developer test
+node.js application for anagram developer test

 ## Development server
 In the project directory: